lalathealter/ysingh-backend-assignment/README.md

 Sofia Vegara 5 Piece Living Room Set    38538505-0767-453f-89af-d11c809ebb3b  1000

 ```

+# ORIGINAL ASSIGNMENT TEXT

+## How we will run your program
+1. Clone your repository
+2. npm install (or pip install, if your language does not have a installer please provide a bash script called install.sh)
+3. npm start (another way to run the app)
+4. EOF to quit the REPL

+Thank you for your continued interest in Rooms to Go!

+This at-home coding challenge is an opportunity for you to write some code that shows us how you use data structures to solve algorithmic problems.

+  * Write code as if you were shipping it: Assume you are going to be code reviewed, articulate a test plan, etc.
+  * We expect this solution to be written in nodejs, but you are welcome to use another language.
+  * Use your preferred IDE or editor and whatever tooling you're comfortable with.
+  * Feel free to use whatever references you'd like, including Google.
+  * Your solution does not have to persist data between runs.
+  * When you’re finished, make sure your code is committed to the repo with instructions on how to run it.
+  * Your solution should be self-contained and not require additional software to run it.
+  * Got an idea for a cool feature to add?
+Do it!
+We love seeing your creative side

+## Problem Statement
+Create a command line REPL to manage product inventory.

+Managing product inventory requires adding products to a product catalog and adding warehouses to store the products.

+We will use 7 commands to enable this functionality:
+1. ADD PRODUCT
+2. ADD WAREHOUSE
+3. STOCK
+4. UNSTOCK
+5. LIST PRODUCTS
+6. LIST WAREHOUSES
+7. LIST WAREHOUSE

+## COMMAND HISTORY
+We like to keep a log of commands issued in the product management software so we can debug issues that arose during manual data entry.
+While the REPL is active, asynchrously stream history to a file in batches of 2.
+If a user types in two commands we want those two to be in the same batch, if they type 3 commands stream the first two and wait for the fourth command.
+Do not stream more than one batch at a time.

 ## SUBMISSION
 - You can assume that stocking happens without delay and as soon as the command is issued.